El Kaabi treble for Olympiacos haunts Villa, Fiorentina win 3-2

 Fiorentina were back in front on 37 minutes through forward Andrea Belotti only for Thiago to level on the break in the second half after seeing team-mate Raphael Onyedika sent off moments earlier for a second booking.

-But Fiorentina are no favourites for the second leg in Belgium on Wednesday thanks to M'Bala Nzola's stoppage-time winner.
+But the Italians are now favourites for the second leg in Belgium on Wednesday thanks to substitute M'Bala Nzola's stoppage-time winner.

+"We are disappointed about the goals we conceded but we won and it's an advantage," Fiorentina coach Vincenzo Italiano said.
+"We need to give even more in the second leg."